Cassie Lee: Other media

 Arneill as Peyton Royce made her WWE video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K19, WWE 2K20, WWE 2K22 and WWE 2K Battlegrounds.

 On 16 May 2021, Arneill along with longtime tag team partner and best friend Jessica McKay launched a comedy and variety podcast titled Off Her Chops.

 Personal life

 In August 2019, McIntosh married Canadian wrestler Ronnie Arneill, best known by his ring names Shawn Spears and Tye Dillinger.
-On 3 August 2022, the couple announced that they were expecting their first child, later revealed to be a boy.
-On 17 January 2023, they welcomed their son Austin Jay Arneill.
-On 24 December 2023, she and Arneill announced that they were expecting their second child, another son, Harley Dean Arneill who was born on 21 June 2024.
+The couple have two children.